nelsandersoncreative/cryptotracker-client/README.md

 To get the backend up and running see [https://github.com/nelsandersoncreative/cryptotracker-server](https://github.com/nelsandersoncreative/cryptotracker-server)

-Deployments are handled through Vercel and can be run via `npm run deploy`
+Deployments are handled through Vercel